dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 Studies using non-commercial tumor-informed assays have also rendered insightful results.
 One study used a custom targeted panel of 29 genes to study tumor tissue mutations, and performed a ctDNA-based follow-up of said variants using ddPCR.
 The detection of ctDNA after surgery was significantly associated to lower disease free survival (HR = 6.96), and so was the tracking across multiple postsurgical samples (HR = 8.03) [@tarazonaTargetedNextgenerationSequencing2019].

-Other recent studies have explored the

 ## IV.
 Comparison

 ### Strengths and weaknesses

+- Dependence on tumor tissue.
+	- The requirement of tumor tissue comes at a evident cost, both in terms of time and economic resources.
-- Dependence on the initial characterization of the tumor tissue also raises the critical issue of missing on uncharacterized or appearing mutations.
+	- The dependence on the initial characterization of the tumor tissue also raises the critical issue of missing on uncharacterized or appearing mutations.
 The mutations that are to be tracked are inherently dependent on the specific section of tissue that has been biopsied, which might not accurately reflect the entire tumor landscape.
 Furthermore, new clones carrying additional variants can emerge in response to selective pressures, which may be potentially exacerbated by the administration of adjuvant therapy.
+Both paths would entail an increase of false negatives in tumor-agnostic assays.
 -

 [CHIP]

-However, the addition of tumor sequencing comes at a cost, both in terms of he

-Focusing only on variants found in tumor tissue also raises the question of tumor heterogeneity and resistance mechanisms, where treatment may lead to the appearance or increase of different clonal cells harboring different mutations than those initially found.
-Thus, potential new variants could be omitted.

-High specificity of mutations may lead to false negatives in tumor-agnostic assays.
-However,

 By sequencing both the tumor tissue and the ctDNA, variants related to clonal hematopoiesis of indeterminate potential can be directly filtered [@steensmaClonalHematopoiesisIndeterminate2015].